Kimbahir/ServiceTree/README.md

 Purpose: To be able to build (somewhat interactive) service trees, without imposing on current database structure

 Example:

 ![Example](data/example.png)

 The services have different colors depending on their type.
 Current supported types:

-* Farm - 2+ servers are delivering the service
+* Farm - 2+ servers are delivering the service, in an all-active configuration
 * AAcluster - 2 servers are delivering the service in an active/active configuration
 * APcluster - 2 servers are delivering the service in an active/passive configuration
 * Others - undefined, usually for stand-alone services